jfnavarro/st_pipeline/README.md

 [![PyPI version](https://badge.fury.io/py/stpipeline.svg)](https://badge.fury.io/py/stpipeline)
 [![Build Status](https://travis-ci.org/jfnavarro/st_pipeline.svg?branch=master)](https://travis-ci.org/jfnavarro/st_pipeline)

 The ST Pipeline contains the tools and scripts needed to process and analyze the raw files generated with the Spatial Transcriptomics and Visium in FASTQ format to generate datasets for down-stream analysis.
-The ST pipeline can also be used to process single cell RNA-seq data as long as a file with barcodes identifying each cell is provided (same template as the files in the folder "ids").
+The ST pipeline can also be used to process single cell RNA-seq data as long as a ile with barcodes identifying each cell is provided (same template as the files in the folder "ids").

 The ST Pipeline has been optimized for speed, robustness and it is very easy to use with many parameters to adjust all the settings.
 The ST Pipeline is fully parallel and has constant memory use.
 The ST Pipeline allows to skip any of the steps and to use the genome or the transcriptome as reference.

-The following files/parameters are required :
+The following files/parameters are commonly required :
 - FASTQ files (Read 1 containing the spatial information and the UMI and read 2 containing the genomic sequence)
 - A genome index generated with STAR
 - An annotation file in GTF or GFF3 format (optional when using a transcriptome)
 - The file containing the barcodes and array coordinates (look at the folder "ids" and chose the correct one).
 Basically this file contains 3 columns (BARCODE, X and Y), so if you provide this file with barcodes identinfying cells (for example), the ST pipeline can be used for single cell data.
 This file is also optional if the data is not barcode (for example RNA-Seq data).
 - A name for the dataset

 The ST pipeline has multiple parameters mostly related to trimming, mapping and annotation but generally the default values are good enough.
 You can see a full description of the parameters typing "st_pipeline_run.py --help" after you have installed the ST pipeline.

 The input FASTQ files can be given in gzip/bzip format as well.